 If an advertisement you want to display is not excluded from control, and does not benefit from any of the provisions for deemed consent, you need the planning authority's express consent before you can display it.
 Some frequently displayed types of advertisement for which you need the planning authority's consent are:

 - fascia signs and projecting signs on shop-fronts or business premises where the top edge of the sign is more than 4.6 metres above ground level

 To obtain consent to put up an advertisement or sign you will need to apply to Surrey Heath Borough Council.
-You can obtain the application form from the Council's planning department or click here.
+You can obtain the application form from the Council's planning department or start an online application through the Planning Portal.
 In addition to the completed application form, illustrative plans and drawings are required; and you will have to pay the appropriate charge for the advertisement application.
 The tariff of charges is related to the type of advertisement involved in the application.

 Illegal Trailer Advertising

 The display of advertisement on motor vehicle trailers does not benefit from deemed advertisement consent.
 However, whilst the vehicle is moving no consent is required.
 Any displays undertaken whilst the vehicle is static either on private land or on the highway is illegal advertisement.

 The continued display of any advertisement without consent will result in the consideration for prosecution in the Magistrate's Court.
 The maximum fine on conviction of an offence is at currently level 3, with an additional daily fine of one-tenth of the maximum penalty on conviction of a continuing offence.